shreyanshj12/jpa-course/README.md

     - Choose `Optimize imports, rearrange entries and cleanup code`.
     - Click on the `OK` button.
 - If checkstyle build is successful, you can commit your code and create PR.

+### Run application
+- Run your SpringBootApplication and go to url: localhost:8088/dailyworkout